 Jess: The support and belief from my family, coach, training partners and wider support team made my dream of returning to racing within 7 months of Ellie’s birth possible.
 Whilst I had set myself a goal of getting back into a level of training that would allow me to run a Marathon before the end of the Olympic qualifying period, I was well aware that a lot of factors would need to line up for this to be possible.
 I was comfortable with the idea that I may need to shift the goal posts if anyone involved wasn’t coping well with the routine or enjoying it.

-I approached training with a sense of excitement about what might be possible rather than a fear of failure.
+I approached training with a sense of wonder about what might be possible rather than a fear of failure.
 Any form of progress excited me and after about 12 weeks, running started to feel “normal” again.
 I valued the opportunity to head outdoors each morning to get some fresh air and challenge myself as much as I wanted to, either solo or with the company my team mates.
 As I commenced a Marathon-specific training block in February of 2024 it was important that I continued my strength, conditioning and mobility work via the forRunners App or at the gym – a lesson I learnt from injuries during my return to racing after Billy’s birth in 2019.
 I was waking multiple times during the night to feed my baby, Ellie so ensured that I went to bed early to achieve adequate rest.

 I was also consuming extra calories to account for my body’s higher energy demands.
 On session days I often replaced a double-run with an elliptical (cross-training) session to offer my body a different stimulus.
 My overall running volume was lower leading into the Daegu Marathon than it had been for most other Marathons, however the quality was higher.
 When I toed the line in South Korea I thought that a personal best should be achievable given my training and that it what I aimed for.
 It was very special to achieve that goal and I felt an overwhelming sense of gratitude for the amazing people who helped me to get there!